;

 Throughout her elementary years, shopping with my youngest daughter was too difficult for everyone, so for the most part, I quit doing it.
 Instead, I shopped for her alone, bought the clothes, and brought them home.

-Parenting a Child With Clothing Sensitivity: Shifting My Mindset
+Parenting a Child With Clothing Sensitivity: Shifting MY Mindset

 I simply knew the process and what to expect.
 I also came to realize that my daughter wasn’t just ungrateful, she truly found lots of clothing uncomfortable and was actually very slow to warm up to new things.